akauppi/GroundLevel-firebase-es/README.md

 ## Google Cloud

 Firebase and Google Cloud have a relation.
-Firebase runs on top of Google Cloud (and is owned by Google, as a sub-brand).
+Firebase runs on top of Google Cloud (and is owned by Google).
 They have separate dashboards, but some Firebase tasks require one to visit the Google Cloud tools side.

-In this repo, we stay at the Firebase side of things, except for CI/CD which is done with Cloud Build and logging, where Cloud Logging is used.
+We stay at the Firebase side of things most of the time, exceptions being CI/CD (Cloud Build) and central logging (Cloud Logging).

-This is clearly a balancing of simplicity vs. advanced features.
+You'll be instructed about Google Cloud where necessary, and both of the above mentioned services can be replaced by others, of your choice (but you'll need to make the necessary changes).

 ## Requirements